DenysXavier/DenysXavier/README.md

 ### ⚡ Fun fact:

 Did you know my first degree isn't in CS?
 I first graduated in 2006 in Languages (Portuguese/English).
-I was also a teacher for about 3 years before changing carrer.
+I was also a teacher for about 3 years before changing career.

 [ pt-BR ]